Home

 Nathan Barrymore

 I am an Assistant Professor of Business, Government and Society at the McCombs School of Business at The University of Texas at Austin.
-I am also a senior fellow at the Wharton ESG Initiative.
+I am also a research fellow at the Wharton Impact, Value, and Sustainable Business Initiative.

-I study how individual career decisions and organizational policies intersect, with a particular emphasis on strategic human capital and ESG-related issues.
-I investigate questions such as how firms respond – substantively or symbolically – to investor demands for action on environmental, social, and governance (ESG) issues, gender differences in competitiveness and ambition, and how mentors change the career paths of their mentees.
-My work also sheds light on how women and racial minorities reach leadership roles, uncovering differences in how employees use internal or external mobility in pursuing promotions.
+I study how individual career decisions, organizational policies, and societal pressures intersect, with a particular emphasis on strategic human capital.
+I investigate how firms respond – substantively or symbolically – to investor demands for action on environmental, social, and governance (ESG) issues.
+My work also sheds light on how women and racial minorities use distinct pathways to reach leadership roles and how diversity in the C-suite and boards of directors evolves in response to stakeholder pressures.